kammoji/gapFinisher/README.md

-gapFinisher - a reliable gap filling pipeline for SSPACE-LongRead scaffolder output
+## gapFinisher - A reliable gap filling pipeline for SSPACE-LongRead scaffolder output

-Juhana Kammonen 8.12.2017

 -------------------------------